supnate/rekit/README.md

 And below are two quick video demos:

 1. [Counter](https://youtu.be/HT6YzZtbPKc): create a simple counter in 1 minute!
-2. [Reddit list viewer](): show the latest reactjs topics on Reddit using async actions.
+2. [Reddit API usage](https://youtu.be/edq5lWsxZMg): show the latest reactjs topics on Reddit using async actions.

 ## Installation